Legal and tax tips when buying New York property

 From a bird’s eye view, many investors will have an idea of how long they want to rent out the property and then at what point they want to sell.
 They may have an idea to buy then rent and then to have their children or grandchildren stay in the property.
 As investors get older they will then plan to pass the property on to their heirs or sell at that point.

-Deal example (below): Foreign investor client’s condo in Tribeca which has always been rented out to top quality tenants since the purchase.
+Deal example (below): Foreign investor client’s condo in Tribeca which has always been rented out at strong rents since the purchase.
 We look for a high demand building with strong rental yield.
-Then we find a qualified tenant as soon as possible after the purchase is complete.
+Then we market for rent as soon as possible after the purchase is complete.

 Weimin’s article, Buying Manhattan apartment to rent out.